ben2022lo/conf-complex-network/README.md

 ## result
-The 1-simplex and 2-simplex are coherent for financial dataset, which confirms signature features No 2-simplex are found for fMRI dataset.
-The 1-simplex found should be compared to confirmed cortical interactions.
+The 1-simplex and 2-simplex are coherent for financial dataset, which confirms signature features For a non public medical dataset, we found a small fraction of 2-simplex that persist.
 We try to confirm our method by known interactions of cortex.
-For a non public medical dataset, we found a small fraction of 2-simplex persist.
+The most persistent 1-simplex correspond to a well-known interation within the 15 cortex tested.
+Here are the life duration distribution :